-So we went back to this underwriter (who is awesome), emphasized to her how the cardiac arrest was likely a fluke and how this gentleman had a good recent stress test and we pleaded with her to bump this gentleman up to one better rate class, which she did!!!!!!!
+We went back to this underwriter (who is awesome), emphasized to her how the cardiac arrest was likely a fluke and how this gentleman had a good recent stress test, and we pleaded for her to bump this gentleman up to a better rate class, which she did!

 Can you really negotiate life insurance prices?

-Most insurance agents will never negotiate, and their employer may not even allow them to negotiate for better offer….. since the less you pay, the less they will make.
+Most insurance agents will never negotiate, and their employer may not even allow them to negotiate for better offer since the less you pay, the less they'll make.

-We also want to make the most money possible, we just choose to do it by doing the absolute best job for everyone that gives us the opportunity…….
+We also want to make the most money possible, but we just choose to do it by doing the absolute best job for everyone that gives us the opportunity.

-Many times this means having you apply to more than one company and leveraging one offer against the other…..insurance companies don’t like this tactic, but they are not our clients.
+Many times this means having you apply to more than one company and leveraging one offer against the other.

 Our allegiance is to you, the consumer, and only you!